tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ## Out-of-sample backtesting

 For the sake of simplicity, we committed one fundamental error in computing portfolio weights above: we used the full sample of the data to determine the optimal allocation [@Harvey2019].
-To implement this strategy at the beginning of the 2000s, you will need to know how the returns will evolve until 2021. \index{Backtesting} \index{Performance evaluation}
+To implement this strategy at the beginning of the 2000s, you will need to know how the returns will evolve until 2021. \index{Backtesting} \index{Performance evaluation}\index{Out-of-sample}
 While interesting from a methodological point of view, we cannot evaluate the performance of the portfolios in a reasonable out-of-sample fashion.
 We do so next in a backtesting application for three strategies.
 For the backtest, we recompute optimal weights just based on past available data.

 The few lines below define the general setup.
 We consider 120 periods from the past to update the parameter estimates before recomputing portfolio weights.
 Then, we update portfolio weights which is costly and affects the performance.
 The portfolio weights determine the portfolio return.
 A period later, the current portfolio weights have changed and form the foundation for transaction costs incurred in the next period.
-We consider three different competing strategies: the mean-variance efficient portfolio, the mean-variance efficient portfolio with ex-ante adjustment for transaction costs, and the naive portfolio, which allocates wealth equally across the different assets.
+We consider three different competing strategies: the mean-variance efficient portfolio, the mean-variance efficient portfolio with ex-ante adjustment for transaction costs, and the naive portfolio, which allocates wealth equally across the different assets.\index{Transaction cost}

 ```r